LeleDerGrasshalmi/FortniteEndpointsDocumentation/Fortnite/MCP/operations/VerifyRealMoneyPurchase.md

-    "appStoreId": "", //set it from receipt data "receiptId": "", //set it from receipt data "receiptInfo": "", //set it from receipt data
+    "appStoreId": "", //set it from receipt data "receiptId": "", //set it from receipt data "receiptInfo": "", //set it from receipt data "purchaseCorrelationId": "" //parameter not needed (also not known how/where its generated/grabbed from) }
-}
 ```